Caleydo/caleydo-doc/3.1/views/stratomex/tourguide.md

-## Tour Guide Wizard - Adding Data
+## Query Wizard - Adding Data
-The Tour Guide Wizard is a simple to use way for finding and adding new blocks to StratomeX.
+The Query Wizard is a simple to use way for finding and adding new blocks to StratomeX.
 It is an assistive user interface integrated in StratomeX that allows users to choose from various possibilities.
 In addition to simple browsing, filtering and ranking of possible StratomeX columns (stratifications, pathways, numerical clinical variables) a series of advanced query methods are implemented.

 ### Query methods
 The implemented query methods can be used to find related data set items to the current visible block columns.
 For this, several basic statistical methods are used to rank a set of dataset items.